 It’s time to tuck into a giant Sunday lunch complete with some of the largest Yorkshire puddings I’ve seen in some time.
 Pure bliss.

-Feeling stuffed with food, we decided that a walk around the galleries would be a good idea so we took the obligatory tour of the collection.
+Feeling stuffed with food, we agreed that a walk around the galleries would be a good idea so we took the obligatory tour of the collection.

-The early glass blowers looked like they needed a lot more blowing power than I’d shown in my session earlier in the day.
+The early glass blowers looked like they needed a lot more blowing power than I’d shown in my bauble making session earlier in the day.

 There’s stacks of information about glass techniques, all with evocative names like Graal, Latticino, Sandcasting and Slumping.